innocms/innocms/README.md

 Version requirements: PHP: `8.2` or above, MySQL: `5.7` or `8.0`

 ### 2. Set the Website Root Directory:
-Next, let's point your website's root directory to the current project's `public` folder and configure the pseudo-static settings so that when you visit the website, you can directly see our content.
+Next, let's point your website's root directory to the current project's `public` folder and configure the pseudo-static settings.

 ### 3. Install Third-Party Dependencies:
 Open the command-line tool, navigate to your current project directory, and then enter `composer install`.
 This will help us install the required third-party packages.